 It's almost three weeks now since I awoke to a Pea Dove calling me from sleep on that first morning in this new world.
 Three weeks of kicking my foot into doors and pitching my 'project' again and again to strangers trying to get them to share and invest in someone they don't know from a bar of soap.

 Yet, here I am, watching facial responses and body language and tuning the pitch accordingly to work for each individual.
-"I've always been a admirer of those who protect others" I say to a cop, whilst thinking about the terror they inflict on their own people here, in order to maintain the status quo and the gap between the haves and the have-nots.
+"I've always been an admirer of those who protects others," I say to a cop, whilst thinking about the terror they inflict on their own people here, in order to maintain the status quo and the gap between the haves and the have-nots.
 But you say what you need to get that foot in the door.

 Once in the door though, I've taken some terrible photos.
 I've known this even while looking through the viewfinder and yet I've still taken them, feeling that sinking feeling inside as I've depressed the shutter release.
 Shooting in the hope of shooting my way through it in order to find my flow.